PRL

 Display or control elements

-These are very simple PRL test adapters that have been expanded to include operating and switching elements.
+These are very simple PRL test jigs hat have been expanded to include operating and switching elements.